 Paul Emerson, PhD

-Dr. Paul Emerson is CWW’s Interim Director since February 01, 2021, bringing over 20 years of experience working in Africa to eliminate trachoma, malaria, and other neglected tropical diseases (NTDs).
+Dr. Paul Emerson directs both Children Without Worms and the International Trachoma Initiative at the Task Force for Global Health, bringing over 25 years of experience working in Africa to eliminate trachoma, malaria, and other neglected tropical diseases (NTDs).
 Paul makes strong use of data to plan and focus program delivery, and emphasizes operational research with academic partners to overcome barriers to scale-up and service delivery.
 He has supported partner ministries of health and nongovernmental organizations (NGOs) in strategy, program development, training, implementation, monitoring, and impact assessment.
-Paul serves as the Director of the International Trachoma Initiative (ITI), a sister program of CWW at the Task Force for Global Health that provides comprehensive support to national ministries of health and governmental and nongovernmental organizations to implement the SAFE strategy to fight trachoma.

 Paul was instrumental in the formation of the International Coalition for Trachoma Control (ICTC) serving on the executive group as vice chair, chair, or immediate past chair for a total of eight years and setting it up as the successful collaborative membership organization it is today.
 He currently is a member of the WHO AFRO Regional Program Review Group (for NTDS) and chairs the steering committee of the WHO AFRO Expanded Special Project for the Elimination of NTDs in Africa.